aaronicsubstances/code-augmentor/README.md

 CodeAugmentor supplies utility functions and variables by reserving the **code** prefix.
 As such scripts should avoid naming aug code processing functions and variables in fileScope/globalScope with that prefix.

-The following variables are provided by default in context globalScope:
+The following variables are provided by default in `context.globalScope`:

    * *code_indent* - set with value of four spaces.